jgayfer/blog/src/pages/dont-write-rust-like-java.md

 How is this different?
 At first glance the result is the same.
 The difference comes down to **dynamic** vs **static** dispatch.
 With a trait object, the concrete type is resolved at _runtime_.
 With generics, the concrete type is resolved at _compile time_.

-In practice this means that as long as we own all code in question, we can get away with only generics.
-When we're building code with _unknown consumers_ however (such as with a library), a boxed value might be necessary.
+In practice this means that as long as we can infer all types at compile time, we can get away with generics.
+If types cannot be inferred until runtime, a box is necessary.

 ## What about ownership?